Glutamate hypothesis of schizophrenia: Psychotomimetic glutamate antagonists

 Ketamine and PCP were observed to produce significant similarities to schizophrenia.
 Ketamine produces more similar symptoms (hallucinations, withdrawal) without observed permanent effects (other than ketamine tolerance).
-Both arylcyclohexamines have some(uM) affinity to D2 and as triple reuptake inhibitors.
+Both arylcyclohexamines have some(uM) affinity to D_{2} and as triple reuptake inhibitors.
 PCP is representative symptomatically, but does appear to cause brain structure changes seen in schizophrenia.

 Possible glutamate based treatment

 An early clinical trial by Eli Lilly of the drug LY2140023 has shown potential for treating schizophrenia without the weight gain and other side-effects associated with conventional anti-psychotics.
 A trial in 2009 failed to prove superiority over placebo or Olanzapine, but Lilly explained this as being due to an exceptionally high placebo response.
 However, Eli Lilly terminated further development of the compound in 2012 after it failed in phase III clinical trials.
 This drug acts as a selective agonist at metabotropic mGluR2 and mGluR3 glutamate receptors (the mGluR3 gene has previously been associated with schizophrenia).

 Studies of glycine (and related co-agonists at the NMDA receptor) added to conventional anti-psychotics have also found some evidence that these may improve symptoms in schizophrenia.